ESIvy/esivy.gihub.io/content/posts/create-facebook-author-page-signing-up-facebook-page.md

 ---
-title: How to create a Facebook author page, step 2: signing up for the Facebook page
+title: "How to create a Facebook author page, step 2: signing up for the Facebook page"
 date: '2014-03-05T09:00:52-06:00'
 status: publish
 path: /create-facebook-author-page-signing-up-facebook-page